Knowledge Editing for Large Language Models: A Survey: Methodologies

 \subsubsection{\textbf{Overview}}

-To tackle the challenge of fine-tuning methods with respect to locality, extensive research has been conducted on the \textit{local modification} strategy for KME tasks~\cite{SERAC}.
+To tackle the challenge of fine-tuning methods with respect to locality, extensive research has been conducted on the \textit{local modification} strategy for KME tasks~\cite{SERAC,yao2023editing}.
 These techniques originate from the concept of identifying and modifying specific relevant weights in a pre-trained model to achieve desirable outputs.
 The primary objective is to first locate the weights $\phi_{k}$ that store the knowledge in a pre-trained model $f_{\phi}$ regarding the input $x$.
 Afterward, by adjusting these weights, it becomes possible to generate the correct output $y^{*}$ from the same input $x$ without re-training or fine-tuning the whole model.
 Recently, researchers have generalized the local modification strategy to LLMs, where the efficiency of information updates for pre-trained LLMs can be substantially improved.
 Generally, the goal of the local modification strategy of KME can be formulated as a constrained optimization problem with refined constraints as follows:

 Here $\phi^*$ denotes the edited weights related to the new knowledge, and $\widebar{\phi}_k$ denotes the unedited weights.
-In Eq.~(\ref{eq:local}), the local modification strategy for KME is naturally broken down into two steps: (1) The \textit{locating step}, denoted by function $L$, locates the relevant weights $\phi_k$ in pre-trained model $f_{\phi}$ that store the obsolete information regarding the query $x$, (2) The \textit{editing step}, denoted by function $M$, edits the located weights $\phi_k$ into new weights $\phi_k^{*}$ such that the correct answer $y^{*}$ given the query $x$ can be generated by the model with $\phi_k^{*}$.
+Eq.~(\ref{eq:local}) breaks down the local modification strategy for KME into two steps: (1) The \textit{locating step}, denoted by function $L$, locates the relevant weights $\phi_k$ in pre-trained model $f_{\phi}$ that store the obsolete information regarding the query $x$.
+(2) The \textit{editing step}, denoted by function $M$, edits the located weights $\phi_k$ into new weights $\phi_k^{*}$ such that the correct answer $y^{*}$ given the query $x$ can be generated by the model with $\phi_k^{*}$.
 By only updating a small fraction of model weights, the editing step avoids negatively influencing other irrelevant information, (i.e., $x \in \mathcal{X} \setminus \mathcal{X}_\mathcal{E}$).